Señorita Panamá 1991

-Señorita Panamá 1991, the ninth Señorita Panamá pageant, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama city, Panama, in September 1991, after weeks of events.
+Señorita Panamá 1991, the ninth Señorita Panamá pageant, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama City, Panama, in September 1991, after weeks of events.
 The winner of the pageant was Ana Orillac.

-The pageant was broadcast live on RPC Panamá and produced with the collaboration of Venevision.
+The pageant was broadcast live on RPC Televisión and produced with the collaboration of Venevision.
 About 13 contestants from all over Panamá competed for the prestigious crown.
-At the conclusion of the final night of competition, outgoing titleholder Liz Michelle De León Paz crowned Ana Cecilia Orillac Arias as the new Señorita Panamá.
+At the conclusion of the final night of competition, outgoing titleholder Liz De León crowned Ana Orillac as the new Señorita Panamá.

 Orillac competed in the 41st edition of the Miss Universe 1992 pageant, held at Queen Sirikit National Convention Center, Bangkok, Thailand on May 8, 1992.